The 8 Reasons for Staking in Agriculture that You Should Know

 Staking crops is important on the farm because it provides climbing crops with the ability to grow without bending and breaking, which can halt or delay their growth.

-Moreover, whenever a growing plant breaks, it may serve as an avenue for disease infestation and may eventually lead to a serious problems on the farm.
+Moreover, whenever a growing plant breaks, it may serve as an avenue for disease infestation and may eventually lead to serious problems on the farm.

 Additionally, staking crops like watermelon, pumpkin, and tomato fruit can help prevent rot and damage of fruit by pests, if they are allowed to rest on the ground.